BlockstreamResearch/bip-frost-dkg/README.md

 *Warning:*
-Changing perspectives, this implies that even when obtaining a `SessionNotFinalizedError`, you MUST NOT conclude that the DKG session has failed, and as a consequence, you MUST NOT erase the hostseckey.
+Changing perspectives, this implies that even when obtaining a `SessionNotFinalizedError`, you *must not* conclude that the DKG session has failed, and as a consequence, you *must not* erase the hostseckey.
 The underlying reason is that some other participant may deem the DKG session successful and use the resulting threshold public key (e.g., by sending funds to it).
 That other participant can, at any point in the future, wish to convince us